charbugs/donkey-lisp/README.md

 __Lists__

-There is no literal for the list type.
-A list must be createt by the `list` function.
+A list can by created by the `list` function.
+There is no literal to create a list.

 ```clojure
 (print (list 1 2 3))